Parenting tips

 This is where the need for emotional intelligence plays its role.
 Your facial or body expression matters a lot.
 You must keep the atmosphere safe for the conversation to continue.

-Imagine a situation, where your child comes to tell you that he wants to be a gay, or that she’s being attracted to ladies only.
+Imagine a situation where your child comes to tell you that he wants to be gay or that she’s being attracted to ladies only.

-Of course, this could spur up negative emotions immediately and you would want to react.
+Of course, this could spur up negative emotions immediately, and you may want to react.

-The trigger here isn’t really what your child said, but the parental ego that questions your value, suggesting to you that you have failed as a parent.
+The trigger here isn’t really what your child said, but the parental ego that questions your value and suggests that you have failed as a parent.

-The ability to handle this without and letting the conversation continue is what is called emotional intelligence.
+The ability to handle this without letting the conversation continue is what is called emotional intelligence.

-In such cases, use questions that require an answer that would keep the conversation going.
+In such cases, use questions requiring an answer to keep the conversation going.
 Using the WH questions would only encourage defensive answers.

-You should rather say This is really very challenging.
-You must have thought about it for you to decide that now.
+You should say this is very challenging.
+You must have thought about it before you decided on that now.
 Would you mind sharing with me your reasons?

-Make out time for your child each day.
+Make time for your child each day.
 Spend quality time together.

 Always engage in activities that interest your child and build a strong bond.